you will learn how a 3d model is prepared for printing. By the end of this module you will be able to:

 A slicer will take the 3d object and cut it into very thin horizontal slices, often a fraction of a millimeter thick.
 The software writes code to tell the printer where the item begins and ends at each level, where the inside and outside is, and even adds support material to hold up the print as it is built.

-when slices are made, the software creates different types of lines of each layer.
-The first is called the perimeter.
+The first is called the PERIMETER.
 The perimeter, like in math class, is the outline of the shape at that particular slice.
 The perimeter of each slice becomes the surface of the print that you see and feel.

-Next is called the infill.
+Next is called the INFILL.
 While the perimeter creates what you see and feel, the infill is everything inside.
 Sometimes the infill can be completely solid, but more often than not, the object will only be 15-20% solid.
 There are 3 main reasons for this.

 As material cools, it shrinks. this shrinking can cause warping issues.
 Infill can be adjusted to minimize warping to make sure the print looks like it should